klein0r/ioBroker.trashschedule/README.md

 Scans an ical calendar to calculate the days left until next trash pickup

+## Preconditions

+1. Create an ical instance
+2. Configure url of your calendar
+3. Set "Preview days" to a range which includes every trash type once
+3. Choose option to "Hide Start-End of events"

 ## Configuration

-1. Create an ical instance and configure url etc.
-2. Create a trash schedule instance and choose the ical instance as source
+1. Create a trash schedule instance and choose the ical instance as source
-3. Go to the trash types tab and add type names and event matches
+2. Go to the trash types tab and add type names and event matches
-4. Start the instance
+3. Start the instance

 ## Changelog

+### 0.0.2

+* (klein0r) added global offset in days
+* (klein0r) added exact match for types

 ### 0.0.1